UCL REC Project ID: 14309/007

 - Medical students’ knowledge and perceptions of commonly used “recreational” drugs (e.g. cannabis, ketamine), and how these relate to medical education.

-- Students’ perspectives on the current and future clinical uses of these drugs, especially in the treatment of mental health conditions.
+- Students’ perspectives on the future clinical uses of these drugs, especially in the treatment of mental health conditions.

-This should take less than 10 minutes to complete.
-We hope to capture the perspectives of as many students as possible to aid in our goals of improving medical education and research into drugs and mental health.
-The survey will not collect any information on personal use of drugs or any other illegal activities, and we consider participants’ welfare and confidentiality are our highest priority.
+The survey takes approximately 10 minutes to complete.
+To our knowledge, this is the first nationwide survey of UK medical students on drugs, and we hope to capture the perspectives of as many students as possible to aid in our goals of improving medical education and research into drugs and mental health.

 Marco Schlosser, MSc: firstname.lastname@example.org